 McCarthy published a second play, The Sunset Limited, in 2006, and it was premiered by Chicago’s Steppenwolf Theatre that same year.
 Since then, it has been performed by numerous theatrical companies around the world.
 A film version by Tommy Lee Jones premiered on HBO in 2011.
 Continuing in the performance vein, McCarty wrote a screenplay, The Counselor, and Ridley Scott directed the film, which appeared in 2013.

 McCarthy published his first piece of nonfiction, “The Kekulé Problem,” in the science magazine Nautilus in 2017.
 The essay meditates on the nature of the unconscious mind and the origins of language, and evinces the influence of his work at the Santa Fe Institute, a multidisciplinary research center devoted to the study of complex systems.
-McCarthy has been said to have been working on a lengthy novel titled The Passenger since at least 1980, and in March 2022, it was announced that the novel and a companion novel, Stella Maris, will be published in Fall 2022.
+McCarthy had been said to have been working on a lengthy novel titled The Passenger since at least 1980.
+That one project became a pair of interconnected novels, The Passenger and Stella Maris, that were published on October 25 and December 6, 2022.

 McCarthy passed away at his home in Santa Fe on June 13, 2023.